Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/extra articles/Toggleability.md

 # About
-Callbacks have the optional ability to completely disable their functionality together.
-To disable the callback's functionality completely, just return the `Function_Stop` variable inside the said callback to disable, for reference: `return Function_Stop`.
-You can utilize this for creating custom functionality for that callback or just completely disabling it.
-But some callbacks have this ability to be disabled, so not all callbacks have this feature built-in to it.
+Event callbacks have a special ability to completely disable their functionality together.
+This special functionality can be used for creating custom functionality for that callback or just completely disabling it.
+To disable the callback's functionality completely, just return the `Function_Stop` variable within the said callback to disable.

-Other variables like `Function_StopLua`, `Function_StopHScript`, and `Function_StopAll` can be used here also.
+Other variables similar to `Function_Stop` variable like `Function_StopLua`, `Function_StopHScript`, and `Function_StopAll` can be used here also.
 They will disable the callback in different scripting languages such as Lua or HScript.
-For instance—returning `Function_StopLua` will disable the said callback in Lua, but not in HScript.
+For a basic example—returning the `Function_StopLua` variable will disable the said callback in Lua, but not in HScript.

 Example:
 > This will disable the ability for the game-over screen to appear, if theres no health left.